-The irony is that farmers know the importance of carefully monitoring what their cows and sheep eat, but then skip meals, eat badly and neglect their own nutrition and health.
+Those working on the farm know the importance of carefully monitoring what their stock eat, but can neglect their own nutrition.

 Farmstrong asked farmers to send us their questions on how to eat well.
 Nutritionist Sarah Percy explains why ‘fuelling up’ with the right food and staying hydrated are essential.
 She shares tips on how to maintain your energy levels throughout the day.

 Eating well is about balance.
 Learn what good looks like.
 This delicious roast has everything from the different food groups in the right proportions - a ¼ plate protein, ¼ plate carbs and ½ a plate of colourful vegetables.

 If you find yourself coming in after a hard day and feeling irritable, it may be ‘hanger’ (hungry, anger) caused by low blood sugar levels.
 Eat regular meals, which include some protein.
 If needed, snacks in between meals will keep your blood sugars constant and minimise ‘hanger’.